-Sports betting is now live in Ohio, and the excitement in the state is real.
+Sports betting is well underway in Ohio, and the excitement in the state is building.

-But while sports betting is live, PrizePicks is still not, as one of the more popular DFS contests is not available in the state.
+But even though sports betting is live, PrizePicks is still not, as one of the more popular DFS contests is not available in the state.

 DFS certainly is legal in the state, and over a dozen operators offer the contests.
 Still, PrizePicks has never entered the Ohio market.
 Let’s take a look at why that is — and why it could change now that Ohio sports betting is finally available.